fabianfabian/blobize.sh/README.md

     AZURE_CLI_ERRORLOG=error.log

     # If the script gets interupted, you can check the log file for the last successful FILENUMBER,
-    # Enter the number here to continue from there.
+    # Enter that number here to continue from there.
     START_FROM=0

     # Number of simultaneous uploads, increase to upload faster.